mobi/goponents/README.md

 ###### Currently v1.1.1
 This project houses a set of UI components for Angular and designed around the 'Go' design system.

-# Development server
+# Getting Started
+1. Take a look at our [code of conduct](https://github.com/mobi/goponents/blob/master/CODE_OF_CONDUCT.md)
+2. Take a look at our [contribution guidelines](https://github.com/mobi/goponents/blob/master/CONTRIBUTING.md)
-1. Install the latest version of npm
+3. Install the latest version of npm
    ```bash
    npm install -g npm@latest
    ```